ios-bazel-users/ios-bazel-users/UsefulFlags.md

 Select the version of Xcode to use.
 Bazel auto-discovers installed versions of Xcode.
 If you've recently installed a version of Xcode that Bazel can't find with `--xcode_version`, you might have to restart the daemon by running `bazel clean --expunge`.

+###### `--xcode_version_config=<label>`

+Pass the Xcode configuration so that bazel doesn't have to fetch it.
+By default bazel queries your system to determine what Xcode versions are available.
+This can lead to [issues](https://github.com/bazelbuild/bazel/issues/6056) where you have to run a `bazel clean --expunge` to recover.
+If you can guarantee that all users of your bazel configuration have the same version of Xcode, you can copy the output from `cat "$(bazel info execution_root)"/external/local_config_xcode/BUILD` and check it in to your repo.
+This way bazel won't have to fetch this information.

 ###### `--objc_enable_binary_stripping=true` and `--features=dead_strip`

 Strips unreachable functions and data from the final binary.
 These flags tell bazel to pass the `-dead_strip` flag at link time.
 If you are statically linking your entire application this can greatly reduce your binary size.